SynergyAddons/synergy-addons/README.md

 ## Usage

 You are able to turn this Extension on or off by clicking the synergy addons icon to the right of the address bar.
-Whenever you visit StudentVUE and the extension is activated, all the tweaks will be applied just like magic.
+Whenever you visit StudentVUE and the extension is activated, all of the tweaks will be applied just like magic.

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.